Do you have a score guarantee?

 Can I take a practice test?

 Yes.
-We recommend that most students come into the office before their first session to take a diagnostic test.
+We that that students come into the office or join us on Zoom before their first session to take a diagnostic test.
 This can familiarize you with the test if you haven’t seen it before, help us understand your starting scores, and give the tutor some material to review in the first session.
 The fee for a diagnostic test is $20.

 Throughout the tutoring program, students will need to complete additional practice tests as part of their homework.
 You are free to use the office to do so if you like, or you can do the test at home.
 Please arrange a time with the front desk beforehand.
 There is no fee for doing a homework test in the office.

 Two weeks before each official test administration, we hold a simulated test in our office on a Saturday morning.
 This allows students to replicate the real test-day experience in a proctored group environment.
 The fee for the simulated test is $45.

 Am I required to do 15-18 sessions?

 No. You are free to do as many or as few session as you like.
 But the full scope of individual tutoring for college admissions is 15-18 sessions.
 Even though the SAT and ACT are very predictable and repetitive tests, they cover a lot of material.
 There is no way you can expect to get detailed coverage of every topic on the test in just a few lessons.
 Most students need that many sessions to approach their full score-improvement potential, though the number of times each student ultimately comes in will, of course, vary.

 What if I need to cancel a session?